-The Company's pumps are marketed in the United States and worldwide through a broad network of distributors, through manufacturers' representatives (for sales to many original equipment manufacturers), through third-party distributor catalogs, direct sales, and commerce.
+The Company's pumps are marketed in the United States and worldwide through a broad network of distributors, through manufacturers' representatives (for sales to many original equipment manufacturers), through third-party distributor catalogs, direct sales, and e-commerce.
 The Company regularly seeks alliances with distributors and other partners to further enhance marketing opportunities.
 Export sales are made primarily through foreign distributors and representatives.
 The Company has long-standing relationships with many of the leading independent distributors in the markets it serves and provides specialized training programs to distributors on a regular basis with a focus on meeting the world's water and wastewater pumping needs.

-During 2022, 2021 and 2020, there were no shipments to any single customer that exceeded 10% of total net sales.
-Gorman-Rupp continued to actively pursue international business opportunities and, in 2022, shipped its pumps to approximately 130 countries around the world.
-No sales made to customers in any one foreign country amounted to more than 10% of total net sales for 2022, 2021 or 2020.
+During 2023, 2022 and 2021, there were no shipments to any single customer that exceeded 10% of total net sales.
+Gorman-Rupp continued to actively pursue international business opportunities and, in 2023, shipped its pumps to approximately 140 countries around the world.
+No sales made to customers in any one foreign country amounted to more than 10% of total net sales for 2023, 2022 or 2021.